ibondarenko1/ibondarenko1/README.md

 🌐 About Me

-I work at the intersection of cybersecurity, automation, and compliance engineering, focusing on how AI can simplify security requirements for small and mid-size organizations.
+I work at the intersection of cybersecurity, automation, and compliance engineering, with a focus on regulated environments such as healthcare, MSPs, and other compliance-driven organizations.

-My background includes hands-on work with:

-SOC / SIEM pipelines

-security operations
+My goal is to simplify security and compliance requirements through practical automation and architecture.

 compliance readiness (HIPAA, NIST, SOC2)